ansys/pyhps/doc/source/quickstart.rst

 Quickstart
 ==========

-This guide will walk you through the basics of interacting with Ansys HPC Platform Services.
-More elaborated examples are available in the :ref:`Examples <examples>` chapter, while detailed documentation can be found in the :ref:`Code Documentation <api_reference>`.
+This guide walks you through the basics of interacting with Ansys HPC Platform Services.
+More elaborated examples are available in the :ref:`Examples <examples>` section, while detailed documentation can be found in the :ref:`Code documentation <api_reference>`.

-To reproduce the code samples provided below, you will need:
+To reproduce the code samples provided below, you need:

 - A running HPS installation, go to the `REP repository <https://github.com/ansys/rep>`_ for instructions.
 - A Python shell with ``ansys-pyhps`` installed.
 If you haven't installed it yet, please refer to the :ref:`Installation <installation>` guide.

-Connect to HPC Platform Services
+Connect to HPC platform services
 --------------------------------

-Let's start by connecting to an HPS deployment running on the localhost with default username and password.
+Start by connecting to an HPS deployment running on the localhost with default username and password.

 .. code-block:: python